 The Perfection of Reason

-The battle metaphor Aristotle uses in II.19 of the Posterior Analytics is not easy to interpret, but it suggests that Aristotle thinks that "reason" does not grasp universals one by one in isolation and thus that this grasp does not take place without the advent of "knowledge" (ἐπιστήμη) of the necessary connections of consequence and incompatibility that between these universals.
+The battle metaphor Aristotle uses in II.19 of the Posterior Analytics is not easy to interpret, but it suggests that Aristotle thinks that "reason" does not grasp universals one by one in isolation and therefore that this grasp does not take place without the advent of "knowledge" (ἐπιστήμη) of the necessary connections of consequence and incompatibility between these universals.

 If this is right, then presumably Aristotle also thinks that the reason human beings first acquire is something that can be improved and perfected.
 A human being first grasps universals in some basic domain and comes to deduce that certain further relations hold and thus in this way extends his knowledge and understanding of the domain.
 Further, as he becomes familiar with other parts of reality, he can grasp universals in other domains and in this way further perfect his reason.